In this Guide

 In this category, all our recommendations are single-hole faucets.
 That certainly makes things simpler for you!
 However, it’s still important to know what you’re dealing with.
 If your faucet has just one hole, you can simply buy any of our recommendations and install it easily.
 If you’ve got more holes, you’ll need to make sure you add the matching escutcheon to your cart when you order.

 Don’t try and find something third-party after the fact, though, because the likelihood of finding something from another manufacturer that matches your exact finish is slim.
 Just get the matching component when you buy and you’ll be good as gold.
 Or, should we say… brass?

 Know What To Look For

 Don’t just grab any old fixture with a brass finish option!
 You’ll need to be a smart shopper to find high-quality models in this category.
 Many super-shiny brass models are just like chrome: painted plastic that’s incredibly overpriced.
 All the models we’ve recommended here are either solid brass or nearly solid brass.
 They’re the real deal.
 If you aren’t drawn to any of our picks and decide to look for something else, make sure you’re careful to check whether the fixture you have in mind is made from real brass, rather than being painted plastic.
 You’ll thank yourself in the long run!

 We hope this buying guide has answered all your questions about brass kitchen faucets!
 Hopefully, it’s answered a few you didn’t even know you had!
 Make sure you click on the links in our reviews to learn more about the fixtures we’ve recommended here.
 That’s the best way to find complete specs, warranty details, and current prices.

-For more helpful buying advice, or to see even more of our recommendations for your kitchen, visit our homepage: kitchenfaucets.reviews.
+For more helpful buying advice, or to see even more of our recommendations for your kitchen, don’t miss our in-depth look at all the best fixtures.
 We’ve got you covered with everything from the best touchless faucets to the top bathroom faucets of 2019!